YiroYi/Assignment_4_Getting_and_cleaning_data/README.md

 Main R Functions used:

-1.read.table
+ 1. read.table
-2.dplyr::rename
+ 2. dplyr::rename
-3.dplyr::merge
+ 3. dplyr::merge
-4.dplyr::mutate
+ 4. dplyr::mutate
-5.NROW
+ 5. NROW

-2.Clean Test mean and std
+##2.Clean Test mean and std

 Description: this section of the code will unzip the X_test.txt and features.txt, and add each variable into the corresponding  data sets (mediciones,tipo_de_medicion), from the data set "tipo_de_medicion" we will put in a vector all the measure types.